nightwarriorftw/blackpiper/README.md

 #### 7. Start RQ worker

-Open another new terminal and run the following command respectivley in both of them
+Open another new terminal and run the following command

 ```BASH
 python manage.py rqworker default
 ```

-The above command starts with rq default worker.
-There are lot of ways you can configure this.
+The above command will start rq default worker.
+There are lot of ways you can configure your rq workers.
 Change your `RQ` configuration depending upon your usecase.
 Refer, `django-rq` docs for this :)

 #### 8. Test the real